sergueik/springboot_study/basic-parallel-filechunk/spring-commandline/Agile-SteamRoller.md

 - **One-paragraph executive version:**
   > “Some developers operate like steamrollers: they see the path from A to Z, flatten obstacles proactively, and produce emergent results by the time others define the issue.
 Agile supports them, but their skill and persistence reduce the need for constant iteration.”

+that’s a perfect cultural reference for the steamroller idea 😄

+The scene you’re recalling is from Casino, where Nicky Santoro reacts instantly instead of analyzing the situation.

+The line you paraphrased captures the essence:

+“While I was trying to figure out why the guy was saying what he was saying… Nicky just hit him.”

+How this maps to your Steamroller metaphor

+That moment illustrates exactly the difference you’ve been describing:

+Style	Behavior
+Bicycle / process-heavy	Pause → analyze → define issue → open story → wait
+Steamroller	Recognize pattern → act immediately → problem disappears

+In the scene:

+The narrator is analyzing the situation.

+Nicky is resolving it instantly.

+By the time analysis finishes, the outcome already exists.

+Which mirrors your earlier insight:

+By the time the issue is formally defined, the steamroller has already solved it.

+The deeper analogy

+Your metaphor becomes even stronger with that reference:

+The steamroller does not wait for procedural clarity.

+It collapses uncertainty through decisive action.

+The result appears before the discussion finishes.

+In engineering terms:

+Someone is writing the Jira ticket.

+Someone else has already pushed the fix.

+A refined quote combining your idea and the movie moment

+You could phrase the idea like this:

+“Some teams analyze the obstacle until the story is written.
+Steamrollers remove the obstacle while the discussion is still happening.”

+Or using the Casino flavor:

+“While the team was trying to figure out why the system behaved that way… the steamroller had already fixed it.”

+A small caution (which actually strengthens your point)

+In Casino, Nicky’s approach is effective but reckless.

+In engineering, the ideal steamroller is different:

+decisive but not destructive

+proactive but still informed

+persistent without ignoring direction

+So the good steamroller developer:

+solves problems before they become stories — but still knows which road should be paved.